image of person or book cover 9180176624030135326.jpg

 BiographyHistory

 Andrew McGahan was born the ninth of ten children on a wheat farm in Dalby, Queensland.
 His mother was a teacher and their home had a room dedicated to books.
-He went to the Catholic school in Dalby then a boarding school, Marist Brothers, for years 11 and 12.
-He.dropped out of an Arts degree at the University of Queensland after one month and went back to Dalby to help with the family farm and write his first novel which was never published.
+He attended the Catholic School in Dalby before boarding at Marist Brothers in Brisbane for years 11 and 12.
+He began an Arts degree at the University of Queensland, however, after one month he returned to Dalby to help with the family farm.
+During this time McGahan wrote his first novel which was never published.

 McGahan has been a full-time writer since 1992 resisting offers of part-time employment.
 In an interview in the Australian he comments that 'A typical day, when he's in the middle of writing a book, is to write for about three hours, sit around a lot, play on the net - especially computer Scrabble, an enduring passion - watch Buffy the Vampire Killer or Star Trek (not much Australian drama), read - hang out.
 And then cook.' ( The Australian, 4.11.2000).